 Please send your applications to firstname.lastname@example.org.

-In 2020, the PLURAL Forum established a prize for original research articles based on archives and/or collections held in Moldova, as well as in the neighbouring regions and counties in Ukraine and Romania.
-The first prize will be awarded on March 31, 2021.
+In 2020, the PLURAL Forum established a prize for original research articles based on archives or collections held in Moldova or in the neighbouring regions and counties in Ukraine and Romania.
+The first prize was awarded on February 8, 2021.

 The prize is awarded every year to one MA2-, PhD-, or postdoc-level student in the field of history, the social sciences, or other humanities.
 It is intended for persons under 40 years of age, who are still enrolled in a MA2 or PhD programme or who have defended their PhD thesis within the last five years from the date of the beginning of the application period.